Healthcare Product Launch: Designing CX For High ROI

 To understand why customer satisfaction matters so much in the pharmaceutical industry, McKinsey & Company did a study involving 600 immunologists from Europe and the USA.
 The results are shown in the image below.
 It is quite clear that prescribers are twice more likely to prescribe a particular drug if they are fully satisfied with their journey along with the pharmaceutical company’s contribution (in enhancing medical/scientific knowledge).

 Focusing on individual touchpoints Vs. Focusing on end-to-end customer journeys

-Certain pharmaceutical companies try to improve their visibility or reachability by increasing the number of interactions or touchpoints rather than enhancing the experience of customers.
+Some Healthcare companies try to improve their visibility or reachability by increasing the number of interactions or touchpoints rather than enhancing the experience of customers.
 Sales reps of such companies will wait for hours to meet the prescriber, just to increase their ‘interaction count’.
 But such interactions will be done only for the sake of doing it, without evoking any curiosity in the prescriber’s mind for the upcoming drug launch.

 On the other hand, sales reps who are customer-focused will plan a comprehensive journey for the prescribers, linking them to various touchpoints.